InteropIO/finsemble-bloomberg/README.md

 └───src                           - Typescript client and example Javascript component source directory
     |
     └───clients
-    |   └───BloomBergBridgeClient
+    |   └───BloombergBridgeClient
-	|           BloomBergBridgeClient.ts - Typescript client class and preload for use with BloombergBridge
+	|           BloombergBridgeClient.ts - Typescript client class and preload for use with BloombergBridge
 	|
     └───components
     |   └───Bloomberg Bridge         - Congfigs for launching the Bloomberg Bridge